rcowsill/rcowsill.github.io/README.md

   - Used in the USCI40 test firmware.
 * **[rcowsill/TestCards](https://github.com/rcowsill/TestCards)**
   - A test image that shows whether your graphics card's RGB output range matches your monitor's input range.
+  - Incorrect settings will make the display either clip shadows and highlights, or appear washed out.

 ---